matilde-t/Applied-Optimization-Methods-for-Inverse-Problems/homework/hw05/README.md

 For this task, I took inspiration from `IterativeShrinkageThresholdingAlgorithm.py` and generalized it in `ProximalGradientMehod.py`.

-Here are some results with different proximal operators.
+Here are some results with different proximal operators, with the 07A phantom in full angle.

 ![](proximal-Constant-backtracking.png)